 The Secure HE-LTF field is largely like the insecure HE-LTF field defined in 27.3.11.10 (HE- LTF), the main differences are as follows:

-The HE-LTF sequence is replaced by the randomized LTF sequence described in 27.3.18c (Generation of Randomized LTF Sequence)
+The HE-LTF sequence is replaced by the randomized LTF sequence described in 27.3.18c (Generation of Randomized LTF Sequence).

 The conventional GI is replaced by a zero-power GI.